tendermint/tendermint/ansible/README.md

 Note: you don't need the access key and secret key set, if you are running ansible on an Amazon AMI instance with the proper IAM permissions set.

-## Running the playbook
+## Running the playbooks

-The playbook is locked down to only run if the environment variable `TF_VAR_TESTNET_NAME` is populated.
+The playbooks are locked down to only run if the environment variable `TF_VAR_TESTNET_NAME` is populated.
 This is a precaution so you don't accidentally run the playbook on all your servers.

 The variable `TF_VAR_TESTNET_NAME` contains the testnet name which ansible translates into an ansible group.
 If you used Terraform to create the servers, it was the testnet name used there.

 If the playbook cannot connect to the servers because of public key denial, your SSH Agent is not set up properly.
 Alternatively you can add the SSH key to ansible using the `--private-key` option.

+If you need to connect to the nodes as root but your local username is different, use the ansible option `-u root` to tell ansible to connect to the servers and authenticate as the root user.

+If you secured your server and you need to `sudo` for root access, use the the `-b` or `--become` option to tell ansible to sudo to root after connecting to the server.
+In the Terraform-DigitalOcean example, if you created the ec2-user (or if you are simply on Amazon AWS), you need to add the options `-u ec2-user -b` to ansible to tell it to connect as the ec2-user and then sudo to root to run the playbook.

 ### DigitalOcean
 ```
 DO_API_TOKEN="<The API token received from DigitalOcean>"
 TF_VAR_TESTNET_NAME="testnet-servers"
-ansible-playbook -i inventory/digital_ocean.py install.yml
+ansible-playbook -i inventory/digital_ocean.py install-basecoin.yml
 ```

 ### Amazon AWS